ntthang-hcmut/C-For-Beginners/1-Basics/1-c-language-introduction/README.md

 #### Windows:

-There are many compilers available freely for compilation of C programs like Code Blocks  and Dev-CPP.
-We strongly recommend Code Blocks.
+There are many compilers available freely for compilation of C programs like Code Blocks  and Dev-CPP, VS Code.
+I strongly recommend VS Code.

 #### Linux: